hqlam123/portfolio/README.md

 Uses an array to store states and capitals in order to quiz users.
 Includes program to retrieve state capitals via a hasm map.

+Truck Routing Algorithm
+Uses an algorithm to plan efficient truck routes based on nearest neighbor principles, taking into account deadlines.